 OXO Y Peeler on Amazon.
 (Note: we receive commissions on qualifying Amazon purchases).

-The Y-Peeler is also known as a Swiss or Speed Peeler.
+The Y-shaped peeler is also known as a Swiss or Speed Peeler.

-This peeler looks like a slingshot, and like the swivel peeler, the blade also swivels with pressure.
+This peeler looks like a slingshot and the blade swivels with pressure

 If you already have a peeler in your home, and it’s not a swivel peeler, then there’s a good chance that it’s a Y peeler.